patelsuhani/light_switch/README.md

 - Connect one end of the switch to pin 2 and the other end to GND.
 - Add appropriate resistors in series with the LEDs to limit current if necessary.

+## Usage
+1. Upload the sketch to your Arduino board.
+2. Press the momentary push-button switch to observe the LED behavior:
+   - When the switch is not pressed, the green LED is on and the red LEDs are off.
+   - When the switch is pressed, the green LED turns off and the red LEDs blink alternately.

+## Files
+- `led_switch_control.ino`: Arduino sketch file containing the code.
+- `README.md`: This README file provides information about the project.

+## Author
+This Arduino sketch was authored by Suhani Patel.

+## License
+This project is licensed under the [MIT License](LICENSE).